 God, Virtue and Politics: Inequality & Social Justice in Latin America

 This event was divided in two differents activities.
-First, it took place a public meeting with presentations by Emilce Cuda, from Argentina, and Genaro Zalpa.
-They contributed with their lectures "Religion and Democracy: Facing Inequality in Latin America” and "Religions and Poverty in Latin America: Ethics, Ethos, and Practices” in front of a very engaged audience.
+First, there was a public meeting with presentations by Emilce Cuda, from Argentina, and Genaro Zalpa.
+They contributed with their lectures "Religion and Democracy: Facing Inequality in Latin America" and "Religions and Poverty in Latin America: Ethics, Ethos, and Practices" in front of a very engaged audience.
 Rikard Lalander from the Institute of Latin American studies moderated the meeting.

 The CLACSO-CROP programme is currently in contact with Scandinavian colleagues to organize a follow up meeting in Argentina.
 The objective of this meeting will be to continue the research on the role of religion in development, particularly in a Latin American context.
 The research team is especially interested in the ambiguous role that religion plays in the fight against poverty or, in some cases, the (unintended) role of religion in order to prevent any meaningful change for the poor.
 Here, the relations to economic development (both positive and negative) as well as convergent work with secular actors in favor of human rights and conflict resolution, is also addressed.